 Largely, you need not be concerned with the GUID other than to know that it is of use to the computer when locating specific files.
 Our human eyes prefer the English version of a web address.

-Images are photographs or pictures used to enhance written material on the web.
+Images are photographs or pictures used to enhance written material on a website.
 Small images called "thumbnails" should be no wider than 150 pixels (185 pixels for project pages) and less than 10 kilobytes (kb).
 Large images should be no wider than 510 pixels and less than 40 kb.

 Information Architecture (IA) is the art and science of structuring, organizing and labeling information so that content owners can better manage it and users can find what they are looking for.

 Each webpage should contain a set of keywords - or words used by search engines to locate your page.
 Use keywords that match your topic or the subject of the page.

 A CMS role: a moderator is similar to an editor but can be required to approve pages if the page properties are changed.
 WSDOT Moderators are the Interactive Communications Staff.
 (If your page has been waiting for Moderator Approval for more than 24 hours, please contact WSDOT WebHelp at 360-705-7079).